 What’s Out There for Children that Have Special Needs?

-Homeschool curriculum has come a long way since the first few bold families decided to teach their children at home, using castoff textbooks from second-hand stores and a good set of encyclopedias.
+Homeschool curriculum has come a long way since the first few bold families decided to teach their children at home.
+Back then they were using castoff textbooks from second-hand stores and a good set of encyclopedias.
 The search term “homeschool curriculum” returns a mind-boggling assortment of choices in our day!

 There is a smaller selection designed specifically for students with special needs.
 No curriculum will be a perfect fit for every student, and this is especially true for children who learn differently.
 Whether you choose a mainstream homeschool curriculum or one developed for special needs, it falls to the teaching parent to modify it to suit their own child’s learning style.

-My son has a dual diagnoses of Down syndrome and autism.
-As well as the mainstream curriculum, I have tried using a few programs that target the challenges learners with Down syndrome typically experience, and I have tried many programs designed for homeschooled students with autism.
+My son has a dual diagnosis of Down syndrome and autism.
+As well as the mainstream curriculum, I have tried using a few programs that target the challenges learners with Down syndrome typically experience.
+And I have tried many programs designed for homeschooled students with autism.
 Most of them have taught me a lot about how these children learn, and most of them have needed to be modified somewhat for my own child.

 Learning Styles for Children with Special Needs